Ceiba protects threatened ecosystems

 Diversity, Equity, and Inclusion

-The Ceiba Foundation celebrates diversity, equity, and inclusion in our staff, students, volunteers, and communities with whom we collaborate.
+Ceiba Foundation for Tropical Conservation celebrates diversity, equity, and inclusion in our staff, students, volunteers, and communities with whom we collaborate.
 Our commitment to these values is central to our vision of a world where people and biodiversity thrive because of each other.
 Respect for diversity in all forms is a source of strength through which we build a welcoming and inclusive environment and an inspired and innovative workplace.